amitshekhariitbhu/Android-Debug-Database/README.md

 Important : Your Android phone and laptop should be connected to the same Wifi.

-You will be able see like below image.
+You will be able to see like below.

 <img src=https://raw.githubusercontent.com/amitshekhariitbhu/Android-Debug-Database/master/assets/debugdb.png >